leilin-research/GCGRNN/README.md

 ### Bike-Sharing Demand Prediction

-Bike-sharing demand data are downloaded from
+The Bike-sharing demand dataset includes over 28 million bike-sharing transactions between 07/01/2013 and 06/30/2016, which are downloaded from [Citi BSS in New York City] (https://www.citibikenyc.com/system-data).

 ### Network-wide Traffic Speed Prediction